 FIFA+ is a free streaming service dedicated to soccer fans.
-It comes with live games, on-demand content, and comprehensive match data—making it a great companion app no matter which soccer leagues you prefer watching.
+It comes with live games, on-demand content, and comprehensive match data—making it a great companion for whichever soccer leagues you prefer to watch.

-While the FIFA World Cup and FIFA Women’s World Cup are soccer’s main events, the scope of FIFA+ extends beyond the quadrennial tournaments.
-We’ve highlighted everything the service offers and what devices are now available for streaming.
+While the FIFA World Cup and FIFA Women’s World Cup are soccer’s main events, the scope of FIFA+ extends beyond those quadrennial tournaments.
+In 2026, FIFA+ took a massive leap forward by partnering with DAZN, integrating its entire library into the DAZN interface while remaining available as a standalone app.
+We’ve highlighted everything the service offers and what devices are available for streaming.

 Is FIFA Plus worth it?

-All soccer fans should have FIFA+ in their app roster.
-While it’s not yet compatible with many devices, FIFA+ is free to use and offers thousands of live soccer games each month.
+All soccer fans should have the official FIFA app in their roster.
+While it’s not compatible with many streaming devices, FIFA+ is free to use and offers thousands of live soccer games each month.

 But live games aren’t even the best part of FIFA+.
-The streaming service has many premium-quality series and documentaries, covering topics from grassroots stories to World Cup campaigns.
-There are also several great player profiles that focus on footballers like Dani Alves, Mohamed Salah, Sam Kerr, and Wendie Renard.
+The streaming service offers many high-quality series and documentaries covering topics ranging from grassroots stories to World Cup campaigns.
+There are also several great player profiles focusing on footballers like Dani Alves, Mohamed Salah, Sam Kerr, and Wendie Renard.

 You can also view past, present, and future soccer games from your favorite leagues on FIFA+.
 This Match Centre feature is handy if you follow several leagues from various countries—including continental competitions like the UEFA Champions League.

-While FIFA+ only launched in April 2022, it’s one of the most accessible streaming services out there (if you ignore its lackluster device compatibility).
-FIFA+ is available in ten languages—including English, French, German, Portuguese, and Spanish.
-There are even more language options planned for the future, plus more inclusive features rolling out during every major FIFA tournament.
+While FIFA+ launched in April 2022, it quickly became one of the most accessible streaming services out there (if you ignore its lackluster device compatibility).
+FIFA+ is available in over ten languages, including English, French, German, Portuguese, and Spanish.
+There are even more features rolling out each year, building on the sports governing body’s mission to diversify its media footprint.

 FIFA Plus plans and prices